vipulnaik/working-drafts/eaf/levels-of-donation.md

 Upper limit for level 2: $5,000 to $10,000

+Prototypical donors:

+* Person or couple with median income (by first-world standards) donating a nontrivial percentage of income annually (such as the 10% set by the Giving What We Can Pledge).
+* Person with higher income donating a smaller percentage of salary or donating at a cadence more frequency than annual.

+Considerations:

 * **Split between donees?** (conceivable but unlikely): It's conceivable (though unlikely) that the one-charity argument starts breaking down here, if the expected *best* use of your funds also